BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/athena_best_practices.md

 ## Introduction

-In the first Lab ([Lab 1: Ingestion with Glue](../01_ingestion_with_glue/ingestion_with_glue.md)) we did two transformations to the data; *changed the format to parquet* and *partitioned the data*.
-Another technique is *bucketing*.
+In the first Lab ([Lab 1: Ingestion with Glue](../01_ingestion_with_glue/ingestion_with_glue.md)) we did one transformation to the data; *changed the format to parquet*. *Partitioning* and *bucketing* are other common best practices.
+Partitioning,

 Which buckets your data within single partition.
 This lab discusses [common best practices](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)) that enable you to get the most out of Athena.

 Before doing this let's discuss how Athena [pricing](https://aws.amazon.com/athena/pricing/) works.
 With Athena, you are charged for the number of bytes scanned by Amazon Athena, rounded up to the nearest megabyte, with a 10MB minimum per query.
 Thus, the aim is to run the query with least amount of data scanned.